How to Prepare for a Compliance Audit: Best Practices and Strategies

 2. Build a Strong Policy Foundation

 Start by identifying which compliance regulation or framework applies to your business.
 Each standard—SOC 2, ISO 27001, HIPAA, HITRUST, or GDPR—has its own specific control requirements.
-Work with a trusted partner (like Com-Sec) to define the scope, perform a risk assessment gap analysis, and understand what auditors will expect.
+Work with a trusted partner to define the scope, perform a risk assessment gap analysis, and understand what auditors will expect.
 Don’t assume all frameworks are interchangeable.

 3. Organize All Required Audit Documentation